 - ¼ cup chopped spring onion greens (scallions) (packed, rinsed, and drained well)

 - ¾ cup extra virgin olive oil (divided)

 - ¼ cup red wine vinegar

 - Add ¼ cup extra virgin olive oil and pulse until everything is nicely minced.
 Do not over-mix.
 The sauce should be coarse in texture.
-Scrape the sides of the jar a few times while pulsing.
+Scrape the sides of the bowl a few times while pulsing.

 - Add red wine vinegar, and the remaining ½ cup extra virgin olive oil and pulse a few more times.

 - Adjust the salt, acidity, and heat as per your taste.
-Cilantro chimichurri is ready.
-Use as required.